SankalpJha/SpringBootRestAPI/README.md

 # SpringBootRestAPI Project

 This is a basic spring boot web project required for beginners.
-This spring-boot application is basic implementation of what you can do with SPRING.
+This spring-boot application is basic implementation of what you can do with SPRING BOOT.

 ## Prerequsites